singlautsav/two-pass-assembler/README.md

 * Input file Address when asked for

 ## File type
 The program can work with the text file.
-With all the opcodes defined in the document.

 ## Errors Taken Care of?